 We follow the Health and Safety guidelines outlined in the Risk Management Manual provided by NSC, as well as those from the Seattle Public School District.

-Here is an overview of our Health and Safety policies.
+Here is an overview of our Health and Safety policies in a typical year.

 Co-op Rules for Illness

 Contact our Health and Safety Officer if your child or a sibling comes down with a contagious disease.
 Please do not send your child to school if they have any of the following symptoms:

 - Fever of 100 °F (under arm) or higher in the past 24 hours

 - Vomiting or diarrhea in the past 24 hours

 - Significant nasal discharge, coughing, sneezing, or sore throat